pystruct/pystruct/doc/user_guide.rst

 Tips on Choosing a Learner
 ==========================
-There is an extensive benchmarking in my thesis, chapter XXX.
+There is an extensive benchmarking in my thesis, TODO.

 SubgradientSSVM : Good for many datapoints, fast inference.
 Usually worse than FrankWolfeSSVM, but takes less memory.
 Good for obtaining reasonable solutions fast.